ACCESS-NRI/model-release-condaenv/README.md

 ### Pull Request Workflow (`pull_request.yml`)

-On a Pull Request to the `main` branch of this repository, it will check for any changes to any changes to conda environment configuration files (under `environments/`).
+On a Pull Request to the `main` branch of this repository, it will check for changes to any conda environment configuration files (under `environments/`).
 If changes are detected, it will build a base singularity container on a Github runner, and request a signoff to deployment to a Github Environment.
 Once approved, it will rsync the repository and the built base container to Gadi, then run the build and test scripts which are submitted as PBS jobs.

 ### Deploy Workflow (`deploy_conda.yml`)